 Analysis of Pgp expression between groups revealed a significantly higher Pgp-m intensity score value in oral CMM compared to cutaneous CMM (p=0.010; Figure 2).
 The same significant difference could not be documented for the other Pgp categories, although a positive trend was observed in the Oral CMM group.
-The higher Pgp-m score observed in the Oral CMM resulted in a more pronounced MDR phenotype and this may not be surprising considering the aggressive biological behaviour that distinguish oral CMM from the cutaneous counterpart.43 In support of this theory should be also mentioned that high levels of Pgp expression have been associated with a more invasive phenotype an enhanced metastatic potential in HMM cells.22 However this cannot be confirmed from our results due to the lack of sufficient follow up data.
+The higher Pgp-m score observed in the Oral CMM group may reflect the aggressive biological behaviour that distinguish oral CMM from the cutaneous counterpart.43 In support of this theory should be also mentioned that high levels of Pgp expression have been associated with a more invasive phenotype an enhanced metastatic potential in HMM cells.22 However this cannot be confirmed from our results due to the lack of sufficient follow up data.
 When specific tumour morphology features where considered, regardless of tumour location, data analysis failed also to demonstrate a statistically significant association between Pgp-t and features known to be prognostic in CMM.
-However we noted that for higher Pgp-t there was a trend towards increase in anisokaryosis, anisocytosis and loss of granularity (Figure 3).
+However, we noted that for higher Pgp-t there was a trend towards increase in anisokaryosis, anisocytosis and loss of granularity (Figure 3).
 Although it is possible that Pgp may not be linked to any specific tumour feature in canine patients, it should also be considered that the low number of patients may have affected results and that a link between Pgp expression and a more aggressive tumour phenotype may exist.

 Pgp IHC expression was not homogeneous within the tumours and in addition different staining patterns were demonstrated, including a previously unreported nuclear pattern in dogs.
 This led to the creation of a, “ad-hoc” rather complex semiquantitative scoring system, which is in line with the complexity of previously published systems of PgP immunohistochemical scoring of other neoplasms.27

-Our findings suggest that CMM have an intrinsic and complex MDR phenotype that may be more pronounced in oral tumours compared to cutaneous neoplasia.
-Results of this study bring useful data that help in understanding one of the possible mechanisms responsible of intrinsic chemotherapy resistance in canine CMM.
-Based on these findings chemotherapy agents that are substrate for Pgp should be avoided in the treatment of this neoplasia as supported by human literature, where the only positive results observed with standard chemotherapy are reported with the use of methylating agents.44-46 Further studies are necessary to clarify the role of Pgp as a mediator of tumour invasion and therefore it’s potential as a tumour prognostic and predictive marker.
+Our findings suggest that treatment naïve CMM have a complex pattern of Pgp expression that may be more pronounced in oral tumours compared to cutaneous neoplasias.
+Chemotherapy resistance is thought to be a multifactorial process, however the results of this study may provide a potential explanation for the lack of efficacy observed in CMM trials.2,6,14-18 Although additional studies would be required to investigate this hypothesis, it is in the authors’ opinion that the use of compounds substrate for Pgp should be considered carefully in the treatment of CMM.
+This seems to be supported by the human literature where the benefit of chemotherapy is scarce and positive results have been recorded just with methylating agents (not substrate for Pgp).44-46 Further investigations are also necessary to clarify the role of Pgp as a mediator of tumour invasion and therefore it’s potential as a tumour prognostic marker.

 References

 Gillard M, Cadieu E, De Brito C, Abadie J, Vergier B, Devauchelle P, Degorce F, Dréano S, Primot A, Dorso L, Lagadic M, Galibert F, Hédan B, Galibert MD, André C. Naturally occurring melanomas in dogs as models for non-UV pathways of human melanomas.
 Pigment Cell & Melanoma Research 2014; 27: 90-102